Ship live translations

 Retrieve status of all configured API keys (elevenlabs, anthropic, deepl, libretranslate).

-Update one or more API keys.
-Only provided keys are updated; omitted keys are unchanged.
+Update one or more API keys by name.

 Voice Management

-Scan & list all available ElevenLabs voices with name, ID, category, & preview URL.
+Scan and list all available ElevenLabs voices with metadata (name, voice_id, category, preview_url).

 TTS & STT Settings

-Retrieve current TTS (text-to-speech) settings: stability, similarity_boost, style, speed, use_speaker_boost.
+Get current TTS settings (stability, similarity_boost, style, speed, use_speaker_boost).

 Languages

-Get the currently active language pair [source, target] for live translation.
+Get the currently active language pair (source → target).

-Set the active language pair; broadcasts update to all connected viewers in real-time.
+Set the active language pair and broadcast to all connected viewers.

-Get the pool of language codes available for viewers to choose from.
+Get the pool of languages viewers can choose from.

-Update the pool of available languages & broadcast to all connected clients.
+Set the available language pool and broadcast to all clients.

 Translation Provider

-Retrieve the active translation provider & list available options: deepl, claude, libretranslate.
+Get the active translation provider and list available options.

-Switch the active translation provider (deepl, claude, or libretranslate).
+Set the translation provider (deepl, claude, libretranslate, or google).

 Audio Device

-Get the admin-selected audio input device (overrides viewer's local selection).
+Get the admin-selected audio input device (overrides viewer's local choice).

-Set the forced audio input device & broadcast to all viewers; they will use this device instead of their local selection.
+Set the forced audio input device and broadcast to all connected clients.

 Content Generation